Is My Business Obligated to Buy Workers Compensation Insurance?

 About two-thirds of the states are called NCCI states because they subscribe to the National Council on Compensation Insurance.
 The NCCI states allow private insurers to sell workers compensation insurance.

-While each of the NCCI states operates its own workers' compensation bureau, the bureau relies on the NCCI to perform various administrative functions.
-The specific functions performed by the NCCI differ from state to state.
-In many states, the NCCI handles experience rating, including the calculation of experience modifiers.
-It also develops and maintains the classification and rating system used in NCCI states.
-In addition, the NCCI creates and publishes the forms and endorsements that insurers use to issue workers compensation policies.
+While the NCCI states operate their own workers compensation bureaus, each relies on the NCCI to perform various administrative functions.
+For instance, in many states the NCCI is responsible for experience rating, including the calculation of experience modifiers.
+The NCCI also develops and maintains the classification and rating system used in these states.
+In addition, it creates and publishes the forms and endorsements insurers use to issue workers compensation policies.

 Eleven states and the District of Columbia are called the independent states because they do not subscribe to the NCCI.
 These states include California, Delaware, Indiana, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Carolina, Pennsylvania, and Wisconsin.
 The independent states permit private insurers to sell workers compensation insurance.